Raleigh Collaborative Divorce Lawyers

 - Less formal and more private than court hearings

-If these benefits are appealing to you, collaborative divorce may be for you.
-Many couples who opt for a collaborative divorce find that the process is more relaxed in both setting and communication.
-A collaborative divorce ideally provides a more comfortable environment in which you are free to communicate openly and honestly with your soon-to-be ex.
+If these benefits appeal to you, collaborative divorce may be for you.
+Many couples who opt for a collaborative divorce find the process more relaxed in both setting and communication.
+Ideally, A collaborative divorce provides a more comfortable environment where you can communicate openly and honestly with your soon-to-be ex.

-Since collaborative divorces involve both spouses and their attorneys, scheduling time to meet and discuss the situation can be better tailored to everyone’s schedule compared to contested divorces heard in court.
+Since collaborative divorces involve spouses and their attorneys, scheduling time to meet and discuss the situation can be better tailored to everyone’s schedule than contested divorces heard in court.
 An experienced family attorney can help you and your spouse through the legal nuances of this type of divorce.

 Frequently Asked Questions

-Divorce is accompanied by many life changes.
-We know that when you are considering a collaborative divorce in Raleigh, you’ll have plenty of questions.
+Many life changes accompany divorce.
+We know you’ll have plenty of questions when you consider a collaborative divorce in Raleigh.
 We’ve been helping couples in the Raleigh community for years and have fielded nearly every question in the book.
 We also know that the circumstances surrounding each divorce are highly unique.
-Read over some of our frequently asked questions and reach out to us at (919) 833-1040 to discuss the specifics of your situation.
+Read over some of our frequently asked questions and contact us at (919) 833-1040 to discuss the specifics of your situation.

 How Long Will My Divorce Take?

 Each divorce is different.
 In avoiding time-consuming trips to the courthouse, the hope is that the collaborative divorce process will move along efficiently.
-The process depends on a variety of factors including the motivation of both spouses and the complexity of the issues at hand.
-If you and your wife or husband have children and numerous assets, the process can take more time.
-Once you speak with a lawyer about your unique situation, they will be able to give you a better idea of your divorce’s specific timeline.
+The process depends on various factors, including the motivation of both spouses and the complexity of the issues at hand.
+The process can take longer if you and your wife or husband have children and numerous assets.
+Once you speak with a lawyer about your unique situation, they can give you a better idea of your divorce’s specific timeline.

-If you and your spouse cannot settle all the issues involved in the marriage termination, even with the help of your lawyers in a collaborative divorce environment, a mediator may be brought in to attempt to help reach a mutually satisfying resolution.
+Let’s say you and your spouse cannot settle all the issues involved in the marriage termination, even with the help of your lawyers in a collaborative divorce environment.
+You could work with a mediator to reach a mutually satisfying resolution in that case.
+With that in mind, a valid and complete collaborative divorce agreement under North Carolina law requires three key elements:

 - It is written